 | T-frame or H-frame base | Low | Wide footprint, inherent rigidity |

-- Frame visibly flexes or twists
+- Frame visibly flexes or twists when pushed

 - Single-motor design under a heavy load